How to Create Financial Projections For Your Business (Accurately)

 But where exactly do you start?

 In this guide, we’ll break down everything you need to know about creating financial projections.
-This will include what they are, what to include, and some of the most common mistakes you should avoid.
+From what to include, how to create one, and what steps to take based on your projections.

 What is a Financial Projection?